 Bernarr and Mary separated in 1932 and were divorced in 1946.

 Macfadden with children and grandchildren around 1950

 Check it out!
 Take the 50s quiz and see how you do!

 A spectacular pictorial biography of the amazing life of Bernarr Macfadden.
 With over 300 vintage photographs and illustrations.
 The most comprehensive collection of photos about Macafadden ever published in print!

 CLICK HERE TO READ MORE

-CLICK ON THE BANNER TO SEE WHY I LIKE VITA-MIX.
+CLICK ON THE BANNER TO SEE WHY MY FAMILY ABSOLUTELY LOVES VITA-MIX.